 In 1996, a newly renovated facility became the new home of the Chattanooga African American Museum and the Bessie Smith Hall.
 Located at 200 E. M. L. King Boulevard, the facility was established to pay homage to the late “Empress of the Blues”, Bessie Smith, through the establishment of a Performance Hall within the complex.
 The Bessie Smith Performance Hall has become well known in the Chattanooga community as an educational institution and spectacular venue to host performances, banquets, meetings and various community events.

-What is now one organization began as two that were distinctly seperate.
-Over the past 29 years, the Bessie Smith Performance Hall developed a strong brand within the Chattanooga community.
+What is now one organization began as two that were distinctly separate.
+Over the past several decades, the Bessie Smith Performance Hall developed a strong brand within the Chattanooga community.
 As a result of an extensive strategic planning process and to generate an overall awareness of what the one entity offers to Chattanooga, surrounding areas, and the southeastern region, the Chattanooga African American Museum/Bessie Smith Performance Hall was renamed the Bessie Smith Cultural Center (African American Museum & Performance Hall) in 2009.
 The center is affectionally referred to as “The Bessie.”